MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/staffing-cw.md

 ---
 title: Staffing a project with contract workers and subcontracted capacity
-description: This topic explains how project requirements can be staffed using contract workers or subcontracted capacity in Microsoft Dynamics 365 Project Operations.
+description: This article explains how project requirements can be staffed using contract workers or subcontracted capacity in Microsoft Dynamics 365 Project Operations.
 author: rumant
 ms.date: 12/03/2021
 ms.topic: article